monahvi/JavaScript-Core-3-Coursework-Week3/practice/code-reading.md

 ```

 What will be the output of this code.
 Explain your answer in 50 words or less.

+y will be undefined and f1() will be 10

 ## Question 3